 School Registration Procedures

 All new students enroll for school at the Central Registration office.
-At this one-stop-shop, parents register their child(ren) and obtain information on the services offered whether the student is in regular education, gifted and talented, or special needs.
+At this one-stop-shop, parents register their child(ren) and obtain information on the services offered whether the student is regular education, gifted and talented or special needs.
 They will also be provided information on transportation regarding the bus stops, bus number and schedule.
-Parents must complete the online pre-registration and schedule an appointment to finalize registration in person with all required documents.
-A list of required items as well as other the link to pre-register and schedule your appointment can be found on the Houston County School’s Central Registration website at: www.hcbe.net/centralregistration Central Registration is located at 410 Bear Country Blvd, Warner Robins, phone 478-741-3610, or email, CentralRegistration@hcbe.net.
+Parents are encouraged to complete the online registration prior to visiting the central registration office, with all required documentation.
+These forms and a list of required items may be found on the Houston County School District's link at www.hcbe.net/centralregistration.
+The website also has other pertinent information such as answers to anticipated questions.
+Central Registration is located at 410 Bear Country Blvd Warner Robins, phone 478-741-3610, or email, CentralRegistration@hcbe.net.